evlaV/steamos-log-submitter/API.md

 state, triggering collection and submission, and various nuances therein.

 There is only one manager object, located at the path:
-`/com/valvesoftware/SteamOSLogSubmitter/Manager`
+`/com/steampowered/SteamOSLogSubmitter/Manager`

-It implements one interface, `com.valvesoftware.SteamOSLogSubmitter.Manager`, which has the following methods and properties:
+It implements one interface, `com.steampowered.SteamOSLogSubmitter.Manager`, which has the following methods and properties:

 ### Methods